Inevitability of Polarization in Geometric Opinion Exchange: Model and dynamics

+Many classical opinion exchange models have been studied that tend to induce consensus rather than disagreement.
+One of the most striking examples is Aumann's agreement theorem for Bayesian models \cite{Aum76}, see also~\cite{GK03, MT17} for Bayesian models more generally.
+Further well-known examples include models introduced by DeGroot~\cite{DeGroot}, and Friedkin and Johnsen~\cite{friedkin1990social}.
+On the other hand, there is vast literature addressing various aspects of polarization.
+In contrast to our work, much of this literature is focused on one-dimensional opinions (e.g.,~\cite{MKFB03, DGL13, DVSC17, yang2022hybrid, chen2022polarizing}), opinions or actions with discrete rather than continuous values (e.g.,~\cite{Axe97, PY18}) or update rules quite different from our geometric framework (e.g.,~\cite{BB07,mi2023polarization}).

-\subsection{Model and dynamics}
+\section{Model and dynamics}

-Each individual's opinion is represented as a vector \(\vec u\) on the $(d-1)$-sphere \(\mathbb{S}^{d-1}\).
-As briefly explained above, each dimension may represent a topic, and the coordinate value $\vec{u}_i$ reflects the individual's stance on the $i$-th topic.
-The condition $\lVert \vec{u} \rVert=1$ reflects the assumption that agents have a fixed ``budget of attention'' (see the discussion in~\cite{HJMR}).
-We assume that there are $n$ agents with respective opinions $\vu_1,\ldots,\vu_n$.
+In our model, we have a total of $n$ agents, each having an opinion represented as a vector on the unit sphere \(\mathbb{S}^{d-1}\).
+We denote the opinion of the $i$-th agent by $\vec{u}_i$.
+As explained above, each dimension may represent a topic, and each coordinate of $\vec{u}_i$ reflects the individual's stance on a given topic.